osinfra-io/.github/profile/README.md

 ![osinfra.io logo](https://user-images.githubusercontent.com/1610100/201447635-064be8ae-23ee-47bf-8a80-39f8b1a23cd1.png)

+Our focus is on the core fundamental practice of platform engineering, Infrastructure as Code.

 ### Infrastructure as Code (IaC)

 **Infrastructure** is the set of systems and underlying resources that serve an organization and encompasses the services necessary for its teams and applications to function.

 The term "**as code**," means applying the relative lessons learned in the software world to infrastructure.
 Some critical practices include source control and clean code for readability, changeability, extensibility, and maintainability, along with automated testing and continuous delivery.

-Infrastructure as Code is a crucial and indispensable element of Platform engineering.

 ### Open Source Infrastructure (as Code)